What does Peer to Peer (P2P) Mean?

 “It is difficult to be precise about the extent of Internet child pornography, but all of the available evidence points to it being a major and growing problem.
 At any one time there are estimated to be more than one million pornographic images of children on the Internet, with 200 new images posted daily.
 One offender arrested in the U.K. possessed 450,000 child pornography images.
 It has been reported that a single child pornography site received a million hits in a month.
 As noted above, one problem in estimating the number of sites is that many exist only for a brief period before they are shut down, and much of the trade in child pornography takes place at hidden levels of the Internet.
 It has been estimated that there are between 50,000 and 100,000 pedophiles involved in organized pornography rings around the world, and that one-third of these operate from the United States.

-Hiring a lawyer should be your first priority!
+Hiring a lawyer should be your first priority, avoid making any incriminating statements or submitting to a polygrapyh!

 If you find yourself in a position where your Internet Protocol (IP) address has been compromised, you are capable of being tracked by the police or FBI.
 In Michigan, the Michigan State Police and local law enforcement agencies, such as the Macomb County Sheriff Department, have created task forces to investigate individuals involved in activity related to child pornography.
 When the police are hot on the trail of a person involved in recent activity, a search of the person’s premises may occur without any notice.
 Items related to illegal activity will be seized along with any computers, smart phones and storage devices (portable hard drives, discs, memory sticks and flash drives).
 Criminal charges may be delayed while the police forensically examine the stored data.
 The police have the capability to resurrect deleted images and can build a case with a single illegal image.
 File sharing constitutes distribution and is treated more harshly.

-Contacting a lawyer that has experience handling sex-related crimes should be your first priority if you are the subject of an investigation or have been arrested for a child pornography crime.
+Contacting a lawyer that has experience handling sex-related crimes and computer crimes should be your first priority if you are the subject of an investigation or have been arrested for child pornography or using a computer to commit a crime.
 Our firm would advise that you exercise your right to remain silent.
 In an interrogation setting, the police have the upper hand to gather details from the accused party.
 In addition, the police will swiftly schedule a polygraph examination when a person makes a denial of criminal activity.
+A polygraph measures natural bodily reactions (such as sweating and increased pulse rate) when a person is faced with a stressful situation like trying to cover up a lie.
+The accuracy of polygraphs is disputed by many and the results are inadmissible in court proceedings.
+However, the police will use the polygraph as an opportunity to gather facts and evidence whenever possible.
+Since it is possible for an innocent person to fail a polygraph, we would never recommend one except after careful analysis on a case-by-case basis.